NexPlayer/Android-SDK/advanced.md

 #### void onStartAudioTask ( NexPlayer mp )

-The NexPlayer™ audio task has started.
+The NexPlayer audio task has started.

 > **Deprecated** This method is only included for compatibility with older code and should not be used.
 This is provided for compatibility with older code, and new applications may safely ignore this event.